neelangshu007/Weather-App/README.md

 # Weather-App
-Weather App in Python using Tkinter module is a GUI app which will tell us the current weather of a particular city along with temperature details along with other details.
+Weather App is a GUI app in Python using Tkinter module which will tell you the current weather details of a particular city along with other details.

+## NOTE
+It requires the openweathermap's API key to run.
+Set the "key" variable inside weather_utils.py before running.

+It requires Tkinter package.
+Install it, after that Run using: 'python app.py'

-# Weather App Screenshots
+## Weather App Screenshots
 ![](ScreenShots/SS1.png)
 ![](ScreenShots/SS2.png)
 ![](ScreenShots/SS3.png)